WordPress/openverse/documentation/general/zero_downtime_database_management.md

 instances running the new version, before fully replacing our entire cluster of application instances with the new version.
-At all times during a successful deployment process, both versions of the application must be fully operable and able to handle requests.
+At all times during a successful deployment process, both versions of the application must be fully operable and healthy and able to handle requests.
 During deployment, the load-balancer will send requests to both the previous and new versions of the application during the entire time of the deployment, which can be several minutes.
 This requires both versions of the application to be strictly compatible with the underlying database schema.

 ## What causes downtime during a deployment?